 - Sausage Stuffed Mushroom Recipe

-You can eat this recipe as a main course because it’s very satisfying with the mushrooms, but if you prefer, you can have it with delicious fluffy rice, or some pasta or roasted veggies.
 Mmm… yummy!
 I also shouldn’t forget about the salad.
-This Mushroom Chicken Breast Recipe goes really well with any type of salad like quinoa salads, beans salad and of course green salad.
+This Mushroom Chicken Breast Recipe goes really well with any type of salad like quinoa salads, beans salad, air-fryer potatoes wedges, mashed potatoes and of course green salad.
 Enjoy!

 - 1 tsp onion powder

 - Salt and ground black pepper to taste

 - 3 tbsp butter or ghee for Paleo and Whole30

 - Pat chicken breasts dry with paper towel.